 (This is where your little ones get to pretend like they are Canadian Geese flying or humpback whales swimming and migrating across long distances, lol).

 Yes, in just a few more days, the DDCF forum platform will be MUCH better, and MUCH improved, and MUCH more user-friendly.

-It’s exciting, and both Laura and I are really looking forward to it.
+It’s exciting, and I am really looking forward to it.